github/developer.github.com/content/guides/best-practices-for-integrators.md

 * Make requests for a single user or client ID serially.
 Do not make requests for a single user or client ID concurrently.
 * If you're making a large number of `POST`, `PATCH`, `PUT`, or `DELETE` requests for a single user or client ID, wait at least 1 second between each request.
-Requests that create user viewable content may be further limited.
-Please limit large bursts of content creation.
+* Requests that create content which triggers notifications, such as issues, comments and pull requests, may be further limited.
+Please slowly create such content to avoid further limiting.
 * When you have been limited, wait the number of seconds specified in the `Retry-After` header.

 We reserve the right to change these guidelines as needed to ensure availability.